-where CL is the cycle length in seconds (constant period between stimuli applied to the cells to elicit APs).
+180 where CL is the cycle length in seconds (constant period between stimuli applied to the cells to elicit 181 APs).

-Values of $\tau{APD}$ equal to 0 represent cases where convergence of the APD time series was immediate.
+182 Values of τ{APD} equal to 0 represent cases where convergence of the APD time series was immediate.

-3. RESULTS
+3 RESULTS

-3.1.
-Time Lapse for Development of LF Oscillations in APD
+183 3.1 Time lapse for development of LF oscillations in APD

-Figure 1 shows examples of APD time series for two different human ventricular cells of our simulated population presenting LF oscillations following sympathetic provocation.
+Fig. 1 shows examples of APD time series for two different human ventricular cells of our simulated population presenting LF oscillations following sympathetic provocation.
 From this figure, it is clear that not only the magnitude of the oscillations is different for the two cells but also the time lapse required for LF oscillations of APD to become evident is remarkably distinct.
-For the first virtual cell illustrated in Figure 1, the time lapse was $\tau{\rm APD}=139$ s, whereas for the second virtual cell, $\tau{\rm APD}=0$ s.
+For the first virtual cell illustrated in Fig. 1, the time lapse was $\tau{APD} = 139$ s, whereas for the second virtual cell, $\tau{APD} = 0$ s.
 The characteristics of these two cells in terms of ionic current conductances are presented in Table 2.

-Figure 2, left panel, presents a histogram of the time lapse for APD oscillations developed in response to a rise in sympathetic activity for all the cells in our virtual population.
-Inter-individual differences in the ionic characteristics of the virtual cells had an impact on $\tau{\rm APD}$ , which ranged from just a few seconds for some virtual cells to more than 3 min for other cells.
-Similarly, Figure 2, right panel, shows a histogram of the power in the LF band (PLF) for APD oscillations under sympathetic provocation, represented
+Fig. 2, left panel, presents a histogram of the time lapse for APD oscillations developed in response to a rise in sympathetic activity for all the cells in our virtual population.
+Inter-individual differences in the ionic characteristics of the virtual cells had an impact on τ{APD} , which ranged from just a few seconds for some virtual cells to more than three minutes for other cells.
+Similarly, Fig. 2, right panel, shows a histogram of the power in the LF band (PLF) for APD oscillations under sympathetic provocation, represented in terms of log(PLF).
+Large inter-individual variability also exists in log(PLF), with values covering from 0 to 10 ms2, although most cells present PLF values below 5 ms2.